Abeey04/Pune-Metro-Hackathon/README.md

 3. Integrate with metro station alarm systems
 4. Develop a user interface for security personnel
 5. Explore the use of 3D sensors for more accurate depth perception
+6. To integrate yet another model to detect the pose of the persons and hence to see if they are leaning towards the track and are about to fall : [Pose model](https://youtu.be/Fw6SdLWu3DA?si=ZksW9CbW2kfWlFlb)

 ## License